The Singers’ Tale- Recordings – Sparrow

 A tiny bird, without a song.

-He longs to sing, to fly on wings as delicate as ancient lace,
+He longs to sing, to fly on wings as delicate as ancient lace – the strength of an eagle – a fleeting flight of grace.

 “I have always plucked at feathers.
 Picking at them with my fingers, inside a cushion or a pillow, and in childhood, I remember the occasional Eiderdown.
-I cannot sleep without a feather in a pillow, however small, it must be there.
-If I find myself without, sleeping in a hotel of someone else’s home, it is a sleepless night.
+I cannot sleep without a feather in a pillow; however small, it must be there.
+If I find myself without, perhaps sleeping in a hotel or someone else’s home, it is a sleepless night.
 If I sit anywhere, and there is a feather nearby, I am at it.
 Pick pluck pick.
 And I am comforted.
 Now, I live amongst the Birds in my garden.
 Maybe back in my long-ago DNA History, I was a bird?
 A sparrow?
 A Starling?
-I don’t feel as If I was anything as magnificent as an Eagle or a Stork.
+I don’t feel as if I were anything as magnificent as an Eagle or a Stork.
 Anyway, I love the little birds.”

 cg ©